 First, the figures:

-The most efficient modern available white LEDs (as of August 2011) produce about 80-140 lumens of light per watt of electricity delivered to the LEDs when the LEDs are supplied "typical" current or that at which their characteristics are specified.
-Many others that are in recent LED products achieve merely 25-45 lumens/watt.
-Most such white LEDs are and will be slightly more efficient when moderately underpowered and will usuallty be less efficient when overpowered.
-One has been mentioned by its manufacturer to achieve 150 lumens/watt at a reduced power level, 40% as much current as that at which its characteristics are mostly specified.
+The most efficient modern available white LEDs (as of July 2021) produce about 120-229 lumens of light per watt of electricity delivered to the LEDs when the LEDs are supplied "typical" current or that at which their characteristics are specified, at temperatures at which they typically operate.
+One new LED series has its best members specified to typically achieve 221-312 lumens per watt in good conditions, and think 260 is maybe realistic, as of 9/21/2023.
+Some others that are in recent LED products achieve merely 45-80 lumens/watt.
+Most such white LEDs are and will be slightly more efficient when moderately underpowered.
+These figures are for cool white LEDs.
+Warm white ones achieve less.

 Now, table of contents explaining how LEDs outperform incandescent lamps so well in more specialized applications: